DearXuan7392/EasyHopper/README.md

 ### Cooldown

-After each input or output, the hopper will enter a cooldown period.
+After each input or output, the hopper(or minecart with hopper) will enter a cooldown period.
 The original cooldown is 8 ticks (20 ticks per second).
 This mod provides the ability to modify the cooldown.
 If you have many hoppers (such as 500), you can increase the cooldown to improve performance.

 ### Input/Output Count